-As Strategic Digital Marketers, we always advocate 301 redirecting a 404 page to the most relevant content for that page.
+As strategic digital marketers, we always advocate 301 redirecting a 404 page to the most relevant content for that page.
 This will then transfer the power built up in the 404 page to the URL which has been identified as having the most relevant content to suit the search requirements of the user.
 However, the question you may want to ask yourself is “How do we ensure that we know when a page has a 404 error?”
 You may answer that question with “Well, we can always check Webmaster Tools.”
 Agreed.
-But what if the 404ing page is not a crawlable page?
+But what if the usual custom 404 page is not a crawlable URL?
 404 pages can be created when someone shares a page on Twitter, for example, or via an e-mail.
 Google will not be able to crawl the page in these instances.

 So what’s the solution?

 By using event tracking, we are able to see the 404ing URL, the source and the keyword that the visitor came through to get to that page.
 If there is no 301 re-direct or if the keyword search volume is significant, then you may be justified in having a specific page for users coming to the website through that particular source.
 Still with me so far?

 The next step is to put the tracking in place to serve these requirements.
 This will allow us to see which pages are 404ing in Google Analytics.

 The code can be implemented within the <body> tag in the page source.